LatifY/JavaReactCamp/README.md

-# Java & React Camp Homeworks
+# Java & React Camp Projects & Homeworks

 EN:
 Here I will develop and share the assignments given throughout the camp.
 I will also open other big projects as a separate repository.
 Stay tuned!
 Do not forget to give stars: 🤩